wbabik/Practical_computing/Class_6/Class_6.md

 ## Loops: `while` `until` and `for`

-Loops execute a list of commands multiple time and are thus crucial for automation.
+Loops execute a list of commands multiple times and are thus crucial for automation.
 In principle loops can run forever (and sometimes do, if they are incorrectly written), therefore we need to specify conditions for a loop to finish.
 The three types of loops we'll cover:

 * `while` runs  as long as conditions are met